 How long were you living abroad and what did you do there?

-I spent a year in Florence, Italy studying economics with the Erasmus exchange programme.
-I also lived in London to improve my English, and then I did an internship in Lithuania before returning home to Spain.
+I spent 9 months in Florence, Italy studying economics with the Erasmus exchange programme.
+I also lived in London for couple of months to improve my English, and then I did an internship in Lithuania before returning home to Spain.
 After that, I moved to Lithuania to work, and I have been living here ever since.

 What was the main reason why you chose to move to Lithuania?